Crow Indian Reservation: History

 Crow chief Plenty Coups, Robert Yellowtail and others stopped efforts to open the reservation in 1917.
 In a hotel room in Washington, D.C., they opened a bundle over the incense of buffalo chips from animals in the National Zoo and prayed for help.
 "The next day the attempted appropriation of their land was soundly defeated."

 Yellowtail made headlines when he became superintendent of his own tribe's reservation in 1934, the first Indian to do so.

 The reservation got its present shape after moderate land cuts in 1937 and in connection with the construction of the Bighorn Canyon Dam in the 1960s.

 During the 1960s, Pauline Small became the first woman Crow reservation tribal official.

 The value of the enormous amount of coal under the surface in the old tribal territory became clear to the reservation Crows after the Arab Oil Embargo in the 1970s.
-The Crow Nation owns 1.4 billion tons of coal, enough to supply the United States for a year.
+The Crow Tribe owns 1.4 billion tons of coal, enough to supply the United States for a year.
 The reservation's Absaloka coal mine provides half of the tribe's nonfederal budget.
 The single-pit mine opened in 1974 and employs 170 people.
 The decline of coal mining in the United States has forced the tribe to lay off 1,000 of its 1,300 employees.
 Every tribal citizen receives a $225 coal payment every four months.
 Half of the reservation's adult population is unemployed.

 In 2013, the tribe and Cloud Peak Energy agreed to open the Big Metal mine, which would have brought the company $10 million in revenue over the first five years.
 President Barack Obama blocked the mine and then imposed a moratorium on any new coal leasing on public lands.
 In March 2017, the Northern Cheyenne Indian Reservation sued Interior Secretary Ryan Zinke to stop his attempt to lift the moratorium.